thattommyhall/capistrano-elb/README.md

     before "deploy", "elb:remove"
     after "deploy", "elb:add"

-The first time you run it a record of the ELB setup is saved to config/lbs.yaml, you can check/update this with
-    cap elb:check
-    cap elb:save

 You can just require capistrano-elb and do whatever you want inside your deploy scripts of course